IPSec Transport Mode

 communications.

-while retaining the original IP header.
-You can use Transport mode
+retaining the original IP header.
+You can use transport mode to encrypt the

 mode supports: